wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Cluster management
 ------------------

-The cluster can be efficiently controlled from any manager with the **cluster_control** tool.
-This tool allows you to obtain real-time information about the cluster health, connected nodes and the agents reporting to the cluster.
+The **cluster_control** tool allows you to obtain real-time information about the cluster health, connected nodes and the agents reporting to the cluster.
+This information can also be obtained using the API. -> enlace a la docu de la api.

 The manual for this tool can be found at :doc:`cluster_control tool <../reference/tools/cluster_control>`.